Development Roadmap

 • Ability to import project to debug inside included libraries

-• Source-level debugging of web application programs using local web server.
+• Source-level debugging of web application programs using a local webserver.

 • Color-coding editor, including template expansion and completion

-• Numerous project utilities, including a directory-level dependency evaluation and build tool, project documentation, output of source as color-coded HTML, and much more.
+• Numerous project utilities, including a directory-level dependency evaluation and build tool, project documentation, output of source as colour-coded HTML, and much more.

-• Modern tabbed interface in the editor with project management, cross-file find, stack trace, watch window, and type view window.
+• A modern tabbed interface in the editor with project management, cross-file find, stack trace, watch window and type view window.

-• Editor supports color coding and editing of SIMPOL source files, SBL source files (*.sbp) both text and tokenized, XML, XSL, HTML, C, C++, IDL, C#, JavaScript, VB, and VB Script.
+• The editor supports colour coding and editing of SIMPOL source files, SBL source files (*.sbp) both text and tokenized, XML, XSL, HTML, C, C++, IDL, C#, JavaScript, VB, and VB Script.
 It also supports reading and editing of binary files.

 • Documents can be edited using various end-of-line characters (and normally preserves them, though they can be modified to any of the supported ones), including CR + LF (DOS/Windows), LF (Linux, Unix, Mac OS-X), and CR (Mac OS-9 and earlier).

-• If running on a Windows NT-based OS, the editor also supports ANSI, Unicode, and UTF-8 encoding for documents.
+• If running on Windows XP or later, the editor also supports ANSI, Unicode, and UTF-8 encoding for documents.

 • The built-in code profiler can help identify where the code is spending most of its time with a complete breakdown by function.